Costs & Scholarship Information

 An international student must document sufficient funding to cover the annual expenses for the entire program of study at New Jersey City University.
-To receive an I-20, you are required to submit evidence that liquid funds are available to cover one year’s expenses ( $39,500 US) and evidence that sufficient funds will be available for every year of the program.
-Married students who plan to bring their spouses and children must document the availability of at least an additional $7,500 per academic year for each dependent.
+To receive an I-20, you or your sponsor must show that liquid funds are available to cover one year’s expenses (US$36,000) and evidence that sufficient funds will be available for every year of the program.
+Married students who plan to bring their spouses and children must document the availability of at least an additional $12,000 per academic year for each dependent.

-In preparing your documents, remember that students holding F-1 student visas are permitted to work in the U.S. only under certain limited circumstances.
+In preparing your documents, remember that international students are permitted to work in the U.S. only under limited circumstances.
 Therefore, applicants should not count on employment during their studies as a means of financial support.
-Spouses of F-1 student visa holders are not permitted to work under any circumstances.
+Spouses of F-1 student visa holders are not permitted to work.

-The following list summarizes the approximate expenses an international student will incur in one academic year (nine months) at NJCU.
+The following list summarizes the approximate expenses for an international student one academic year (nine months) at NJCU.
 All costs are subject to change.
 We also advise students to be prepared for unforeseen and discretionary spending not included in this estimate of annual expenses.

 Acceptable types of financial support:

-- Student’s Personal Funds: A student may act as his own full or partial sponsor if the student can document sufficient personal funds.
-The student should submit a notarized letter describing the amount of funds available, the length of availability, and the source of those funds (personal savings, etc) along with bank statements to verify the availability of the funds.
+- Student’s Personal Funds: A student may act as their own full or partial sponsor if the student can document sufficient personal funds.
+The student should submit bank statements to verify the availability of the funds.
 Bank statements must show an average daily balance over a 90 day period and must be dated within 90 days of your I-20 request.